JCPistell/CodingOrientation/codingBasics.md

 - Excel
 - SPSS
-- Don't discount busses.
+- Don't discount buses.
 If they go where you want to go they are incredibly convenient!

 Trains
 ==============================